jmccann917/Jamiemccann/_posts/2025-04-10-welcome-to-ashes-and-ink.md

 excerpt: >
   First-Time Author.
 Long-Time Story Hoarder.
   Hi, reader friends —
   This is my first blog post ever.
 Not just as an author—but like, ever.
-And I still don’t think it’s fully hit me that I’ve released my debut novel into the world.
+And I still don’t think it’s fully hit me that I’ve released my debut novel into the world...
 ---

 📚 First-Time Author.
 Long-Time Story Hoarder.